mcgonagle/GitNops/README.md

 ## Benefits of a Flox-enabled networking toolkit
 * Tools are Omnipresent
-* Declarative Configuration
-* Reproducible Systems
+* Vendor-Agnostic CI/CD
-* Atomic Upgrades and Rollbacks
+* Single CI/CD Action

 ## Benefits of GitNops + Flox